doubledherin/lede_character/README.md

 # Lede Character

-AI-powered immersive journalism platform that uses OpenAI GPT-4 and ElevenLabs APIs to transform real news about democracy's decline into interactive, audio-driven choose-your-own-adventure narratives.

 ## Overview

-This project combines news aggregation with AI-powered narrative analysis, text-to-speech, and sound-effect generation to create immersive, audio-driven interactive fiction based on real news events.
+This project is an AI-powered immersive journalism platform that uses OpenAI GPT-4 and ElevenLabs APIs to transform real news about democracy's decline into interactive, audio-driven choose-your-own-adventure narratives.

 ### Current Implementation: